usil/eventhos-web/readme.md

 ## Environment variables

-Following the [third commandment](https://12factor.net/config) we use environment variables to handle the configurations
+Following the [third commandment of 12factor](https://12factor.net/config) we use environment variables to handle the configurations

 | Variable                             | Description                                    | Default Value |
 | ------------------------------------ | ---------------------------------------------- | ------------- |